ePages-de/epages-docs/_posts/2017/2017-08-01-going-forward.md

 The idea was born to write a library by myself.
 When I heard about the programming language GO, I wanted to learn it.
 From my point of view, the best way to learn a new language is by using it.

-Now that we have a project and a language, lets start!

 Primary requirements for the library: